 We developed new styles and expansions for some of our established products, and got guts enough to make the huge Heptominoes and nuts enough to build a Hexacube.
 Here are their stories in brief.

 Two years after Octiles captivated the world, its inventor, Dale Walton, wanted to add a third game version.
 "Move Over" was a delight, a simplified format easy to teach and quicker to play.
 It's the only version we now explain.
 Advanced players can still enjoy the more complicated formats.
 The current rule book incorporates all three game variations and 29 solitaires.

 Three styles and sizes of ball pyramid puzzles were invented around 1971 by Leonard Gordon, who also built the molds to make the pieces in polystyrene.
 Len and his brother, Jerry, founded a company, Gordon Bros., to manufacture and market an extensive product line of puzzles.
 Kate met Len in 1982 at a puzzle party and added a Gordon Bros. showcase to the Kadon catalog.

 Len had a large stash of unassembled pyramid parts and bases, and in 1984 we acquired those as well, doing our own assembly and later specializing in crystal balls only, making our own bases when Len's original black plastic bases ran out in 1986.

 When Len Gordon retired, he sold his remaining stock, tooling and customer base (including Kadon) to furniture maker Gerry Gonsalves.
 Gerry was stalwart in keeping crystal pieces in stock for us all these years, even after he in turn retired and closed the puzzle business.
 In 2016 Gerry ran out of pieces and disposed of the old molds as scrap metal, and that was the end of an era.
-In 2017 the Giant Pyramids vanished, and only a few Perplexing Pyramids remained.
-They may vanish soon, too.

 Memory BankTM (revisited)